uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2024.md

     A sotāpanna's practice is precisely about repeatedly bringing about the cessation and non-arising of the *āsavas*.
 That's in fact what *yoniso manasikāra* is about, as stated in MN 2.
 All the components listed in that Sutta after the first section are to be practiced with the understanding of the cessation of the *āsavas* that the *sotāpanna* has acquired.
 That the *sotāpanna*, by virtue of being one, understands the cessation of the *āsavas*—as well as the cessation of ignorance—is also stated in MN 9.
 SN 12.3 explains the right *practice* as the cessation of DO.

     So, one way of explaining the distinction is that, for the Arahant, the *āsavas* are no longer liable to future arising.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ezf1p7/a_sotāpannas_suffering/mgh0u0f/)** _2025-03-07 06:55:43 *(in reply to a comment not included)*:

+    The fact that Ven.
+Vaṅgīsa was a sotāpanna is quite evident from the other Suttas in that chapter, and the verse in SN 8.3 itself suggests that he already understood the Dhamma at that time.

+    I wasn't implying that the Sutta proves that a sotāpanna cannot glorify himself in relation to the Right View.
+I don't think there's explicit evidence in the texts for that claim.
+It was just an example of a sotāpanna glorifying himself on account of something else.

 ---